 Waka Kotahi consulted on changes to regulatory funding, fees and charges between March-May, 2022.
-Changes to regulations now been approved and will come into effect from 1 October 2023.
+Changes to regulations came into effect on 1 October 2023.

 In the wake of investigations after regulatory failure, Waka Kotahi undertook a review of all regulatory funding, fees and charges – the first full review since the agency was established in 2008 - to see if the money we receive for doing our work covers the costs of doing the work.